Lukas-Netz/se-rwth.github.io/_pages/projects.md

 ## MontiBelle - Intelligent Verification

-Based on a well-estabilished mathematical dataflow-theory, we apply logic, knowledge representation and intelligent reasoning to software engineering to perform correctness proofs, execute symbolic tests or find counterexamples.
-The theorem prover Isabelle is a mature and fundamental tool, which allows to represent knowledge as a collection of definitions and theorems and reason about systems.
+Based on a well-established mathematical dataflow-theory, we apply logic, knowledge representation and intelligent reasoning to software engineering to perform correctness proofs, execute symbolic tests or find counterexamples.
+The theorem prover Isabelle is a mature and fundamental tool, which allows representing knowledge as a collection of definitions and theorems and reason about systems.
 To increase the usability we provide a high-level API encapsulating the low-level logic engine as well as a domain-specific modeling language as front end